Combs, Causality and Contractions in Atomic Markov Categories: Introduction

-Combs are a widely-used tool for studying decompositions of string diagrams into more flexible shapes, with applications for example in quantum theory \cite{Chiribella2008} and causal inference \cite{Jacobs2019}.
-A comb $C$ of type $(A,A') \to (B,B')$ is roughly a diagram of type $A \to A'$ which features a \emph{hole} of type $B \to B'$.
+Combs are a useful tool for studying decompositions of string diagrams into more flexible shapes, with applications in quantum theory and causality \cite{Chiribella2008,kissinger2019,Hefford2022,Roman2020,Roman2020a,Jacobs2019}.
+For example, Figure~\ref{fig:combscausalinfererence} expresses Pearl's famous \emph{front-door adjustment} \cite[\S3.3.2]{pearl2009causality} using combs and string diagram surgery.

+Informally, a comb $C$ of type $(A,A') \to (B,B')$ is a diagram of type $A \to A'$ which features a \emph{hole} of type $B \to B'$.
 This hole can be filled by appropriate morphisms $h$, leading to a composite $C[h]$.
 This way, a comb describes a second-order process and lends itself to be rendered in an evocative shape (see Figure~\ref{fig:combinsertion}).

 There are various inequivalent ways of formally defining what a comb is.
 An extensional definition is to define a comb as a morphism $A \otimes B' \to A' \otimes B$ in $\C$ which is non-signalling from $B'$ to $B$.
 An intensional definition is as a pair of morphisms $\comb f g$ with $f : A \to E \otimes B$ and $g : E \otimes B' \to A'$, under some kind of equivalence relation.
 We review these notions in Section~\ref{sec:combs} following \cite{Hefford2022}.